quangis/transforge/README.md

     False

 *Complex types* take other types as parameters.
-For example, `Set(Int)` could represent a set of integers.
+For example, `Set(Int)` could represent the type of sets of integers.
 This would automatically be a subtype of `Set(Real)`.

     >>> Set = Type.declare("Set", params=1)
     >>> Set(Int) <= Set(Real)